History of Pentecostalism in India: 21st century

-The Indian Pentecostal Church of God, Church of God in India, The Pentecostal Mission, The Assemblies of God and Sharon Fellowship are some of the largest among the Pentecostal organizations in India.
+The Indian Pentecostal Church of God, Church of God in India, The Pentecostal Mission, The Assemblies of God, Sharon Fellowship are some of the largest among the Pentecostal organizations in India.
 There are numerous other groups that are either independent or affiliated to the above-mentioned mainline Pentecostal groups.
 With strong support from churches and charities in the United States, Europe and Australia, these groups have been able to build organizations with presence in almost every state of India.
 Many of these groups are more charismatic in theology and often do not conform to the foundational teachings accepted by the mainline Pentecostal churches.